+and Lockheed are key partners in the program.
 Grant: We use little mechanical coupons.
-They are then used to do mechanical testing in corrosion and twisting and pulling, and those are representatives of all of the structural integrations of panels and substructure, and the material systems that spanned gaps in the panels and substructure.
-We test those coupons in those mechanical situations in both hot and cold extremes and we've vet to see any of those gaps open up.
-Naturally, if you can keep the gaps from opening up and introducing contaminants, the potential for corrosion is much lower.
-We also have a large selection of similar types of coupons representative of various elements of the structure that are in exposure environments.
-These environments are either in the laboratory, in our salt bog, exposed to acid rains, or stack gas type of environment-a very, very aggressive environment where they're out on exposure racks or at Battelle's corrosion test facilities in Daytona Beach, which is considered by the Air Force to be the most corrosion-prone area in the continental 48.
-The coupons being tested, by the way, are in both pristine and in deliberately damaged conditions so that we've introduced damage that either the maintenance environment or manufacturing anomalies could represent so that we have a good test of what all the materials do in that environment.
+They are Can you elaborate on this heritage and how it has then used to do mechanical testing in corrosion and been leveraged? twisting and pulling, and those are representatives of all of the structural integrations of panels Grant: The legacy stealth programs-which to a and substructure, and the material systems that lesser or greater degree had to invent the technology spanned gaps in the panels and substructure.
+We in a stovepipe mode.
+In the F-35 program, we are test those coupons in those mechanical situations partnered with Northrop Grumman and, as such, in both hot and cold extremes and we've yet to see our team represents 100 percent of the operational any of those gaps open up.
+Naturally, if you can stealth experience in the industry in the world.
+My keep the gaps from opening up and introducing team and the LO sustainment area is comprised contaminants, the potential for corrosion is much of half Lockheed and half Northrop Grumman lower.
+We also have a large selection of similar types employees.
+Most of the Northrop Grumman of coupons representative of various elements of employees are actually retired Air Force LO the structure that are in exposure environments. maintainers who collectively have experience on These environments are either in the laboratory, all of the previous jets currently flying out there. in our salt bog, exposed to acid rains, or stack Those who are retired have brought a tremendous gas type of environment-a very, very aggressive wealth of innovation and experience.
+They can environment where they're out on exposure racks dramatically improve on the conditions for the or at Battelle's corrosion test facilities in Daytona F-35 maintainers.
+We are not starting from zero.
+Beach, which is considered by the Air Force to be Leveraging this experience is allowing us to build a the most corrosion-prone area in the continental sustainable LO capability.
+We're all about creating 48.
+The coupons being tested, by the way, are systems that are durable and easily maintained. in both pristine and in deliberately damaged conditions so that we've introduced damage SLD: Can you discuss the interactive process that either the maintenance environment or between the maintenance and the manufacturing manufacturing anomalies could represent so that we sides of the house? have a good test of what all the materials do in that Grant: From day one, the supportable LO has had environment.